-A January 2004 study of coffee and diabetes shows that men who drank 6 cups of coffee a day reduced their chances of developing type-2 diabetes by half, and women who drank the same amount cut their risk by 30 percent.
-126,000 people filled out questionnaires over the previous 12-18 years with information about their coffee intake and other health questions.
+A recent study of coffee and diabetes shows that men who drank six cups of coffee a day reduced their chances of developing type 2 diabetes by half, and women who drank the same amount cut their risk by 30 percent.
+126,000 people filled out questionnaires over the previous 12 to 18 years with information about their coffee intake and other health questions.

 A number of older studies have shown that caffeine may increase your risk of developing diabetes.
 The theory is that the beneficial chemicals are able to offset the damage done by the caffeine.
 So drinking decaffeinated coffee would be the best bet if you are thinking of drinking coffee to prevent diabetes.